Category

 In view of saving energy, requirement of Refractories with low thermal conductivity are required particularly for Door, Heaters, Flue-stack and further, for Hearths these criteria are corrosion, abrasion & spalling resistances with good strength.
 For these purposes, dense low-iron, high-alumina or chrome-magnesia bricks are best suited for Hearth.
 The side-wall and roof are lined with high-grog alumino-silicate bricks.
 Precast / Prefired (PCPF) blocks can be used for Burner-block, Seating Well Block, Well Block as well as for Furnace Bottom, made of low-iron high-alumina dense refractories having excellent spalling & abrasion resistances.
 The advantage of using PCPF blocks is that they can save time for both installation & for drying/preheating inducing more availability of the furnace.
 In the event of choosing Precast / Pre-fired (PCPF) blocks one has to take care of the design of these blocks which should be such that one person can handle them.

-For more details refer to our post: Area wise Refractory specifications for reheating Furnaces (to be published soon).
+For more details refer to our post: Area wise Refractory specifications and lining procedure for reheating Furnaces

 Slag Cement Association (SCA) announces Slag Cement Project 2020 Awards | Cement Industry News